felipelouza/mm-repair/Readme.md

 By default matrepair assumes the inut matrix is in textual `csv` format.
 This behaviour can be changed using the following command line options:

 * `--bool`  the input matrix has only 0/1 entries.
-The matrix is represente by a test file in which each line contains a pair of row and column indices denoting the position of a nonzero elements.
+The matrix is represente by a text file in which each line contains a pair of row and column indices denoting the position of a nonzero elements.
 The pairs must be ordered in row-major order without duplicates

+* `--sparse`  the input matrix is represente by a text file in which each line contains a triplet consisting of row and column indices, denoting the position of a nonzero, followed by the nonzero value.
+The triplets must be ordered in row-major order and without duplicates.

 * `--f64` the input matrix is represented in dense format using one float64 per entry.
 The total file size  is $`8 \cdot rows \cdot columns`'$ bytes